emmastrand/GMGI_Notebook/posts/2024-02-27 eDNA workflow 12S.md

    --max_len 200 \
    --max_ee 2 \
    --sample_inference pseudo \
-   --maxN 0 \
-   --minOverlap 106 \
-   --TrimOverhang TRUE \
    --skip_taxonomy
 ```

 Spaces are not allowed after each \ otherwise nf-core will not read the parameter.

 **Notes**
-- Add max_len to make up for M=200 missing from cutadapt?  this should probably be less than 200 if it's after the trimming and trunc?
-- Truncqmin is 2 in our script?
-Default is 25.. why so low?
-- Not sure if our databases will work b/c of the format of the header..

 Adding in a custom database: